-- 4. Press c to configure the build.
-If errors arise relating to missing libraries (variables set to NOTFOUND), review the THIRDPARTY_BUILD selections in the previous step or install the missing libraries manually or through MacPorts. - 5.
+- 5. Press c to configure the build.
+If errors arise relating to missing libraries, review the THIRDPARTY_BUILD selections in the previous step or install the missing libraries from system packages. - 6.
 When configuration completes without errors, press c again until the option g to generate build files appears.
-Press g to generate the build files and exit CMake. - 6.
-Compile the code make install make -j4 install
+Press g to generate the build files and exit CMake. - 7.
+Compile the code